Learning to Localize Leakage of Cryptographic Sensitive Variables: Extended experimental details and results

-i.e. the number of bits of $D_t$ which are equal to $0.$ Additionally, the per-$O_t$ means of $X_{\text{op}, t}$ are approximately Gaussian-distributed.
+We simulate several factors of variation which can reasonably be expected to occur in realistic settings.
+We apply discrete-time low-pass filtering to the power traces, to simulate the low-pass filtering which occurs due to measurement apparatus as well as the fact that power consumption does not change instantaneously in real circuits.
+We allow for the presence of multiple leaky instructions.
+Additionally, we simulate random delays to the leaky instruction which might result from countermeasures such as random no-op insertion \citep{coron2009}, and random `shuffling' where the leaky instruction is randomly placed at one of several points in time, as done in \cite{masure2023}.

-We adopt these approximations for our experiments, though we emphasize that they are not universally-applicable to cryptographic devices.
-For example, the Hamming weight dependence of the mean of $X_{\text{data}, t}$ on $D_t$ is due to the fact that their device `pre-charges' all of its data bus lines to $1$, then drains the charge from the lines which should represent $0$, thereby consuming power proportional to the number of lines which represent $0.$ Many devices operate differently.
-Additionally, cryptographic hardware is often explicitly designed to obfuscate the association between power consumption and data/operations as a defense mechanism against side-channel attacks.
+We emphasize that these approximations are specific to the device studied by \cite{mangard2007} and may hold to a limited extent or not at all for other devices.
+For example, the Hamming weight dependence of power consumption stems from the fact that their device `pre-charges' all its data bus lines to 1, then drains the charge from the lines which should represent 0, thereby consuming power proportional to the number of lines which represent 0.
+Many devices operate differently, and cryptographic hardware is often designed with the explicit goal of obfuscating this data/power consumption dependence.
+Thus, while we expect all real cryptographic devices to have some exploitable dependence between data and power consumption given sufficient quality and quantity of data, in many cases the nature of the dependence will likely elude a simple characterization such as this.

-A simplified version of our data generation procedure is shown in algorithm \ref{alg:synth_data}.
-In our experiments we have also simulated desynchronization, Boolean masking and shuffling countermeasures.
-We have also explored low-pass filtering (exponentially-weighted moving averaging) the traces as a rough approximation to the `inertia' of power consumption in real devices.
-We omit these details for brevity in the above algorithm, but they can be found in our code \codelink.